Cats make different sounds, such as purring, trilling, meowing, chirping, howling, hissing, yelping, yowls, and growling.

 A Chirp is a faint cry and indicates excitement and stress when cats are hunting.

-When your cat howls, she is trying to tell you something is wrong.
+When your cat howls, she is telling you something is wrong.
 She could be sad, stressed, confused, or afraid.

 A cat hisses when he feels fearful, it is not a sound of aggression or hatred.
 The different causes behind cat hissing are: